chefspec/fauxhai/README.md

 `fauxhai` should only be used by developers wishing to submit a new json file.

+## Platform and Versions

+For a complete list of platforms and versions available for mocking via Fauxhai see [PLATFORMS.MD](https://github.com/sethvargo/chefspec/blob/master/README.md) in this repository.

 ## Usage

-Fauxhai provides a bunch of default attributes so that you don't need to mock out your entire infastructure to write a simple test.
+Fauxhai provides a bunch of default attributes so that you don't need to mock out your entire infrastructure to write a simple test.
 That being said, not all configurations will suit your needs.
 Because of that, Fauxhai provides two ways to configure your mocks:

 ### Overriding

 `Fauxhai.mock` will also accept a block with override attributes that are merged with all the default attributes.
 For example, the default Ubutnu 12.04 mock uses `Ruby 1.9.3`.
 Maybe your system is using `ree`, and you want to verify that the cookbooks work with that data as well:

 ```ruby